 - These are known as dry styles, and they are the oldest forms of song known today.

-- The Toñas are the family of songs which represent this style.
+- The Toñas is a family of songs that represent this style.

 - The hand-clapping or Palmas is an art in itself, and although it may look easy, it is not, and the palmeros will weave intricate rhythms around the bases of the song.